Increase broadband speed guide

 All you need to do is unscrew the standard faceplate on the BT master socket, and fit a filtered faceplate.
 This simply fits over your BT socket.
 It is totally legal and supported by BT.

 All this device does is separate your broadband signal from the rest of your house telephone wiring, reducing interference and noise.

-An extra benefit of this faceplate is that, since ADSL filtering is now taking place at the BT mastersocket, there’s absolutely no need to put any filters on your telephone sockets throughout your property.
-A truly elegant solution.
+An extra benefit of this faceplate is that, since ADSL filtering is now taking place at the BT mastersocket, there’s absolutely no need to put any filters on your telephone sockets throughout your property, providing a truly elegant solution.

-To make it easy for you, you can buy a high quality ADSL faceplate through Amazon on the left at a great price!
-The small commission we receive will help fund this broadband information site, and you will get the same great price from Amazon.
-Thank you for your support.
+To make it easy for you, you can buy a high quality ADSL faceplate through Amazon on the left at a low price.

 We have seen many interesting wiring set-ups in homes!
-Please resist the temptation of connecting your modem to an extension socket rather than the main BT mastersocket, or connecting your modem to the BT mastersocket using a long extension cable.
-These will significantly reduce your broadband speeds, and make your connection more susceptible to noise and interference.
+Please resist the temptation of connecting your modem to an extension socket rather than the main BT master socket, or connecting your modem to the BT master socket using a long extension cable.
+These may significantly reduce your broadband speeds, and make your connection more susceptible to noise and interference.

 If you really want to locate your PC in a different room to the BT master socket, we strongly advise that you use a high-quality wireless (WiFi) router/ modem (such as the Billion 7800N) and connect your PC to it wirelessly.
 This may provide you with increased flexibility while maximising your broadband speed.

 7. Ensure the optimum SNR target margin is used on your line, tweaking the SNR target margin if your modem supports this